-- these products: - a) originate from establishments which were not infected or suspected of being infected with FMD at the time of milk collection; - b) have been processed to ensure the destruction of FMDV in accordance with one of the procedures in Article 8.8.35. and in Article 8.8.36.; - the necessary precautions were taken after processing to avoid contact of the products with any potential source of FMDV.
+- the entire consignment of meat products comes from animals which have been slaughtered in an approved slaughterhouse/abattoir and have been subjected to ante- and post-mortem inspections with favourable results; - 2) the meat products come from meat that complies with Articles 8.8.24., 8.8.25. or 8.8.26., or they have been processed to ensure the inactivation of FMDV in accordance with one of the procedures in Article 8.8.34.; - the necessary precautions were taken after processing to avoid contact of the meat products with any potential source of FMDV.